r2dbc/r2dbc.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/idApf9DMdfk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-# Reactive Streams
+# [Three-columns]

-R2DBC is rooted in [Reactive Streams](http://www.reactive-streams.org/).
-Reactive Streams defines **asynchronous**, **non-blocking** interactions between components.
-Instead of using a thread per connection, industry experience reveals that smaller pools of threads, even a single thread, used in a non-blocking fashion, yields higher throughput.
+## [Column 1]Reactive Streams

+R2DBC is founded on **Reactive Streams** providing an **asynchronous**, **non-blocking** API.

+## [Column 2]Relational Databases

+R2DBC engages **relational** databases with a **reactive API**, something not possible with the blocking nature of JDBC and JPA.

+## [Column 3]Scalable Solutions

+Reactive Streams makes it possible to move from the classic one thread per connection approach to a more **powerful**, more **scalable** approach.

+# Relational meets reactive [align:left]

-People wanting to scale while retaining usage of relational databases are cut off from this programming model due to JDBC and JPA being blocking APIs.
-Blocking APIs do not work in a reactive environment.
+[TODO: graphic] People wanting to scale while retaining usage of relational databases are cut off from reactive programming due to existing standards.
+R2DBC introduces a new API that allows asynchronous, non-blocking code that work efficiently with relational databases.

-# Project Reactor
+# Project Reactor [align:right]

-[Project Reactor](http://projectreactor.io) is Pivotal's implementation of Reactive Streams.
-It takes Reactive Stream's concept of **backpressure** and merges it with **functional programming**.
+[TODO: graphic] [Project Reactor](http://projectreactor.io), Pivotal's implementation of Reactive Streams, merges reactive backpressure with functional programming.
+Reactor makes it easy to connect the most tried and true database engines with a scalable API.

-The ability to declare "what" to do using Java 8 lambdas and method handles, while letting Reactor decide "when" and "how" to execute gives programmers the ability to build scalable systems.

-# Community
+# Community [align:left]

-While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
-That's why contributors from all relational data stores are invited to participate in building a reactive, relational future.
+[TODO: graphic] While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
+Contributors from all relational data stores are invited to participate in building a reactive, relational future.